reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

   }
 }
 ```
-In this example, We have created a pipeline of two intermediate operations `map()` and `filter()` chained together with a terminal operation `count()`.
+In this example, we are counting the number of elements, that are bigger than `3`.
+To get that count, we have created a pipeline of two intermediate operations `map()` and `filter()`, and chained them together with a terminal operation `count()`.

-Intermediate operations are present in the middle of the pipeline.
-Terminal operations are attached to the end of the pipeline.
+As we can see in the example, intermediate operations are present in the middle of the pipeline while terminal operations are attached to the end of the pipeline.

 Intermediate operations are lazily loaded and executed when the terminal operation is called on the stream.